One-Nexus/Synergy/README.md

 # Modular

-> A set of SCSS mixins for architecting intelligent, modular & scalable CSS.
+> A set of Sass mixins for architecting modular, configurable and scalable CSS.

 ## Overview